About Food Insecurity in Pennsylvania

 Food insecurity means not having access to reliable and nutritious meals.
 Since hunger and health are deeply connected, the effects of chronic hunger are profound.
 Those effects include increased risks for chronic diseases, higher chances of hospitalization, poorer overall health, and increased health care costs.
 Adequate access to healthy meals is also critical to child development and success in education so kids can focus in school and lead healthier, more productive lives.

-In September 2015, Governor Wolf signed an executive order establishing the Governor’s Food Security Partnership, which is comprised of the secretaries of the departments of Aging, Agriculture, Community and Economic Development, Education, Health, and Human Services.
+In September 2015, the Governor’s Food Security Partnership was established.
+The partnership is comprised of the secretaries of the departments of Aging, Agriculture, Community and Economic Development, Education, Health, and Human Services.
 It is responsible for promoting coordination, communication, and joint planning between government programs and entities in the private sector in providing nutrition and food assistance to Pennsylvanians.